-packages, etc.), indicate the unit.

-If you own colonies or hives of BEES - report all bee and honey operations conducted by you regardless of where the hives were kept most of the year.
+packages, etc.), indicate the unit of the second packages, etc.), indicate the unit of the second packages, etc.), indicate the second packages, and honey operations conducted by you regardless of where the hives were kept most of the year.
 (Report hives in item 2 and honey, beeswax, or pollen in item 5).
 MINK PELTS, RABBIT PELTS, and CHINCHILLA PELTS should be included in number sold and value of sales, but NOT in inventory.
-WORMS raised for sale should be reported in beds [24 cubic feet per bed) in item 4, "Inventory" and in pounds in item 4, "Number sold."
+WORMS raised for sale should be reported in beds (24 cubic feet per bed) in item 4, "Inventory" and in pounds in item 4, "Number sold."